tabarra/txAdmin/docs/dev_notes.md

 ## New config
+- july 2023: consider that some vars will be used in more than one component, so making them live in one or another might not be good
+- the modules should be the ones to decide when they need to refreshConfig, so inside the module constructor maybe subscribe to change of specific variables, (in or outside of module).
+Maybe use event dispatchers?!

-- 2023 acho que os defaults deveriam existir dentro dos components e sempre que outro componente precisar saber uma config, deve passar pelo componente
+- early 2023: acho que os defaults deveriam existir dentro dos components e sempre que outro componente precisar saber uma config, deve passar pelo componente
 - need to have a version and have migration, like the database